THC Inhalers: Everything You Need to Know

 • Store Your Device in a cool, dark place: Like any cannabis product, a cool, dark place is the best way to ensure that your cannabis stays fresh for as long as possible.

-• Stand your device upright: Like a vape pen, keeping your inhaler in an upright position should help avoid any clogs or jams in the device.
+• Stand your device upright: Like a vape pen, keeping your inhaler upright should help avoid any clogs or jams in the device.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.